 Ameya Paseband is a Renewable Energy Engineer for Leosphere, a Vaisala company.
-He works on lidar applications in aviation, wind energy and meteorology.
-He is also an experienced trainer who has worked with many diverse customers in over 20 countries.
-As a field engineer for Leosphere, he has worked on various lidar applications during all stages of a wind project.
+An experienced trainer and field engineer working on lidar applications in aviation, wind energy and meteorology, Ameya has worked through all stages of a wind project with many diverse customers in over 20 countries.

 Vaisala | http://www.vaisala.com